markmelling/rl_navigate/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

-In this project deep reinforcement learning has been used to train an agent to collect bananas in a large, square world.
+In this project deep reinforcement learning has been used to train a single agent to collect bananas in a large, square world.

 ![Trained Agent][image1]